Do you dare stop fighting your menopause as an unnatural state and embrace "the change" instead?

 It is a time given to you to listen to your body, listen to messages of distress that it is using to get your attention.
 The direct current of intuition and wisdom that is now available to you is trying to get your attention to examine your life and make the changes that you have been ignoring.

-If we believe Dr Northrup, and I certainly do, then this additional intuition that we have in perimenopause will empower us to learn who we really are!
+Then this additional intuition that we have in perimenopause will empower us to learn who we really are!
 It is a time of emotional upheaval because it often comes at the most inconvenient time in our life!

 I remember very well my first signs of 'the change' and how I refused to believe it.
 I was very young, in my late 30’s when my periods began to change.
 I had my last period at the age of 47.
 I was very young – too young.
 I believe in my heart that the uterine fibroid that I had removed barely a year before my last period was because I ignored the symptoms that had built up in me the prior years.